nashysolutions/async-view/README.md

 ## Usage

-To fetching an image and cache it (in memory only), whilst receiving `isFetching` feedback.
+Use the following to fetch an image and cache it (in memory only), whilst receiving `isFetching` feedback.
 The following uses `URLSession.shared` and any errors fail silently (isFetching becomes false).

 ```
 private func makeImageView() -> some View {